vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-provider.md

 This message is expected to fail if:

-* the storage provider is not existed
+* The storage provider is not existed;
-* the description fields are too large
+* The description fields are too large.

 ### MsgDeposit